Septic tank: Emptying (desludging)

 Waste that is not decomposed by the anaerobic digestion must eventually be removed from the septic tank.
 Otherwise the septic tank fills up and wastewater containing undecomposed material discharges directly to the drainage field.
 Not only is this detrimental for the environment but, if the sludge overflows the septic tank into the leach field, it may clog the leach field piping or decrease the soil porosity itself, requiring expensive repairs.

 When a septic tank is emptied, the accumulated sludge (septage, also known as fecal sludge) is pumped out of the tank by a vacuum truck.
 How often the septic tank must be emptied depends on the volume of the tank relative to the input of solids, the amount of indigestible solids, and the ambient temperature (because anaerobic digestion occurs more efficiently at higher temperatures), as well as usage, system characteristics and the requirements of the relevant authority.

 Some health authorities require tanks to be emptied at prescribed intervals, while others leave it up to the decision of an inspector.
 Some systems require pumping every few years or sooner, while others may be able to go 10–20 years between pumpings.
 An older system with an undersize tank that is being used by a large family will require much more frequent pumping than a new system used by only a few people.
 Anaerobic decomposition is rapidly restarted when the tank is refilled.

-Services for desludging should not empty a septic tank completely but leave some settled solids in the septic tank to leave some of the microbial populations in place to continue the anaerobic degradation processes.
 An empty tank may be damaged by hydrostatic pressure causing the tank to partially "float" out of the ground, especially in flood situations or very wet ground conditions.

 Another option is "scheduled desludging" of septic tanks which has been initiated in several Asian countries including the Philippines, Malaysia, Vietnam, Indonesia, and India.
 In this process, every property is covered along a defined route and the property occupiers are informed in advance about desludging that will take place.